How to Calculate Time Difference in Excel: Converting Minutes to Decimal Hours for Payroll

 Why Decimal Hours Matter for Your Paycheck

-The core of the problem is that our clocks use a Sexagesimal (base-60) system, but our money uses a Decimal (base-100) system.
+The core issue: our clocks run on a sexagesimal (base-60) system, but our money runs on a decimal (base-10) system.

-If you tell a client you worked “7.50 hours,” they think you worked 7 and a half hours (7 hours and 30 minutes).
-However, if you actually worked 7 hours and 50 minutes, you just gave away 20 minutes of free labor!
-Over a month, these small “time leaks” can cost you hundreds of dollars.
+Tell a client you worked “7.50 hours,” and they’ll assume 7 hours and 30 minutes.
+But if you actually worked 7 hours and 50 minutes, you just gave away 20 minutes of free labor.
+Over a month, these small “time leaks” add up to real money.

 How to Calculate Time Difference in Excel for Payroll

-Excel is the go-to for many small businesses, but it is notoriously difficult when it comes to time.
-This is because Excel treats one full day as the number 1.
-Therefore, 12:00 PM (noon) is stored as 0.5.
+Excel is the default tool for many small businesses, but it’s notoriously tricky with time.
+That’s because Excel treats one full day as the number 1 — so 12:00 PM (noon) is internally stored as 0.5.

-To get a result you can actually multiply by your hourly rate, you must use this specific formula:
+To get a result you can multiply directly by an hourly rate, use:

 =(End_Time - Start_Time) * 24